ruihukuang/LLM_engineering/week2/README.md

 A Gradio UI could create a chat interface with history.
 It enables a new conversation to continue based on previous contexts from previous conversations.

-The screenshot below shows a part of output.
+The screenshot below shows a part of outputs.
 <img width="1415" height="1183" alt="image" src="https://github.com/user-attachments/assets/db2701fd-bfbb-475e-8154-ceecf2bdcc20" />